 Fundraising Team Leader at Hope House Lynsey Kilvert said: “This Children’s Hospice Week we are celebrating the bravery of the children and families who rely on our services – ordinary people living extraordinary lives.
 We are focusing on their immense resilience and bravery – people for whom everyday living often presents multiple and complex challenges, challenges made even harder by the pandemic.
 We also want to use this occasion to thank the thousands of individuals, clubs and businesses like Aico that have supported us so generously throughout some of our most difficult times – we thank them from the bottom of our hearts.”

-To find out more about Aico in the Community, please visit:
+Find out more about Aico in the Community.